 - When there is the possibility of scouring, due to its location near the river bed or seashore, etc.

-- When there is a canal or deep drainage systems near the structure.
+- When there is a canal or deep drainage system near the structure.

-- When soil excavation is not possible up to the desired depth due to poor soil condition.
+- When soil excavation is not possible up to the desired depth due to poor soil conditions.

 - When it becomes impossible to keep the foundation trenches dry by pumping or by any other measure due to heavy inflow of seepage.

-Pile foundations can be classified based on function, materials and installation process, etc. Followings are the types of pile foundation used in construction:
+Piling foundations can be classified based on function, materials and installation process, etc. The followings are the types of pile foundations used in construction:

 - Based on Function or Use